-Corina Smith is a doctoral researcher at Oxford University studying the ancient Chinese texts, the Shangshu.
-She shares stories of learning Mandarin and living in Beijing and discusses the benefits of these experiences.
+Corina Smith is a doctoral researcher studying the ancient Chinese texts, the Shangshu.
+She shares stories of learning Mandarin and living in Beijing and the benefits of these new and difficult experiences.
 We also touch on music as Corina grew up listening to prog rock and appreciates the history of its emergence in Britain in the 1970s.
-Corina is a Clarendon Scholar with the China Centre at Oxford University and a member of Pembroke College.
+Corina is a Clarendon Scholar with the Faculty of Oriental Studies at Oxford University and a member of Pembroke College.

 Inspired by U2 stealing back the song 'Helter Skelter', here is a reclaiming of 'My Way' after the Trumps used it for their first dance as president and first lady at an inauguration ball.
 Also your messages and comments about previous episodes.
 As well as US politics, other topics are Amsterdam's soft drug policy, sexism experienced by women in science, and thoughts on whether human connections will be possible with virtual reality technology.